 - 8 scallions, thinly sliced, whites and greens separated

-- Place the marinated chicken and leave it to drain in a colander for 1-2 minutes.
+- Pour the marinated chicken into a colander and let it drain for 1-2 minutes.

-- Allow the oil to return to 350° and repeat the process with the remaining chicken.
+- Allow the oil to return to 350° F (176° C) and repeat the process with the remaining chicken.

-- In a heavy-bottomed pan or wok, heat canola oil, Arbol chilies, and Sichuan peppercorns until they begin to sputter.
+- Heat oil in a heavy-bottomed pan or wok.
+Then, add Arbol chilies and Sichuan peppercorns until they begin to sputter.

 - Next, add the garlic, ginger, sugar, and Shaoxing wine.
 Cook for about 3 minutes.